 - Elome like live food

-- Glipans eat like humans
+- Glipans have similar diets to like humans

 - Society tends to have mixed groups of species